Comunitea/external_ecommerce_modules/website_seo_settings/README.rst

 Known issues
 ------------
 You are welcome to report them.
-Just use the bug tracker instructions.
+Just follow the bug tracker instructions.

 #.
 Responsive View full needs 'Responsive View' active to work properly.